mykon23/WeightScale/README.md

 Scripts are composed of the following:
 1.  goldtestrunner.py: contains the algorithm to identify the fake/lightest weight of the collection.
 2.  weightscale.py: contains interaction definitions with the webpage such as loading weights, weighing weights, and reading weighing results.
-3.  config.py: defines path for ChromeDriver executable for goldtestrunner.
+3.  config.py: defines path for ChromeDriver executable for goldtestrunner and the number of weights to search.
+Default number of weights is set to 9, but can be configured to integers greater than 0.

 ## Requirements to run
 * Download or clone repository contents onto execution environment.